dssolutions-mx/cotizaciones-concreto/docs/ARKIK_ORDER_MATCHING_IMPLEMENTATION.md

 ## Overview

-This implementation extends the Arkik processor to support two processing modes that users can select via a UI toggle:
+This implementation extends the Arkik processor to support three processing modes that users can select via a UI toggle:

 1. **Obra Dedicada (Dedicated Site)**: Create orders automatically (existing behavior)
 2. **Comercial (Commercial)**: Match remisiones to existing orders when possible
+3. **Híbrido (Hybrid)**: Intelligently match existing orders when possible, create new orders for unmatched remisiones

 ## Business Context

 The concrete company has different operational scenarios:
 - **Dedicated site projects** work on specific projects and can create orders automatically
 - **Commercial operations** serve general public with credit validation and advance planning, where orders may already exist
+- **Hybrid operations** serve both dedicated construction sites and commercial clients, requiring intelligent matching

 Users can now choose the appropriate processing mode for each Arkik import based on the business context of that specific file.
+The hybrid mode is particularly useful for plants that:
+- Serve dedicated construction sites that allow clients to create their own orders
+- Have opened up to commercial clients while still maintaining dedicated projects
+- Need flexibility to handle mixed scenarios automatically

 ## Implementation Components